 - Nick Daggit, Space Technology Business Analyst Intern

 Please contact the team at MarketIntelligence@sa.catapult.org.uk if you have comments or topics of interest you would find of value to be included in future editions.

 We are inviting others to propose contributions to the second part of the report – the feature section.
-This section focuses on one topic per report which has previously included space debris, propulsion systems, and small satellite constellations.
+This section focuses on one topic per report which comment on current small satellite developments.